tesselode/baton/readme.md

 You can call `player:getActiveDevice()` to see which input device is currently active.
 It will return either `'kbm'` (keyboard/mouse) or `'joy'` (joystick) (or `'none'` if no sources have been used yet).
 This is useful if you need to change what you display on screen based on the controls the player is using (such as instructions).

 ## Contributing
-This library is still fairly young, so feel free to take it for a spin and suggest additions and changes (especially if you try making a multiplayer game with it!).
 Issues and pull requests are always welcome.
 To run the test, run `love .` in the baton folder.